 Please Note: We have a new Enrollment fax number for providers who want to submit an Enrollment Application.

-All completed online Enrollment Applications should faxed to: (888) 444-5335, and your application will be processed accordingly
+All completed online Enrollment Applications should faxed to: (888) 444-5335, and your application will be processed accordingly.

-Effective August1, 2014, the following Office of Workers' Compensation Programs (OWCP), Division of Federal Employees Compensation (DFEC) and the Division of Energy Employees Occupational Illness Compensation (DEEOIC), will implement a new reimbursement methodology which will be based on the Medicare Outpatient Prospective Payment System (OPPS).
-The payment method will utilize Medicare's Ambulatory Payment Classifications (APC) as well as the OWCP Fee Schedule.
-Outpatient bills submitted with a date of service before August 1, 2014, will be priced based on the OWCP Fee Schedule.
-Outpatient bills submitted with a date of service on or after August 1, 2014 will be priced based on the APC rate and/or OWCP Fee Schedule.
+Effective October 1, 2014, the following Office of Workers' Compensation Programs (OWCP), Division of Federal Employees Compensation (DFEC) and the Division of Energy Employees Occupational Illness Compensation (DEEOIC), will implement a new reimbursement methodology which will be based on the Medicare Outpatient Prospective Payment System (OPPS).
+The payment method will utilize Medicare’s Ambulatory Payment Classifications (APC) as well as the OWCP Fee Schedule.
+Outpatient bills submitted with a date of service before October 1, 2014, will be priced based on the OWCP Fee Schedule.
+Outpatient bills submitted with a date of service on or after October 1, 2014 will be priced based on the APC rate and/or OWCP Fee Schedule.
 The new method will apply to outpatient care in all acute care hospitals, including general hospitals, freestanding rehabilitation hospitals and long-term care hospitals, with the exception of Critical Access Hospitals and Maryland Hospitals.
 When submitting an OWCP-04 form for Outpatient services, providers will be required to enter their Medicare Number in box 51.
 If the Medicare Number is missing or invalid, the bill will be denied.

 Effective May 1, 2014, the Office of Workers' Compensation Programs (OWCP) will begin calculating the maximum allowable fee for pharmacy billings of prescription drugs using a formula which differentiates between brand name drugs and generic drugs.
 The maximum allowable fee for brand name drugs will be 90% of the average wholesale price (AWP) plus a $4.00 dispensing fee, and the maximum allowable fee for generic drugs will be 75% of the AWP plus a $4.00 dispensing fee.
 This change will affect prescriptions paid under all of the OWCP Programs; Division of Energy Employees' Occupational Illness Compensation (DEEOIC), and Division of Coal Mine Workers Compensation (DCMWC).
 For the Division of Federal Employees' Compensation (DFEC), the maximum allowable fee for brand name drugs will be 90% of the average wholesale price (AWP) plus a $4.00 dispensing fee, and the maximum allowable fee for generic drugs will be 70% of the AWP plus a $4.00 dispensing fee.